bressler95tops/bookdebug/_sources/Open-Science-101/Module_1/Lesson_3/readme.md

 - If your grant / funder says outputs should be open, usually your institute will permit you to share items even if they are normally more restrictive.
 - Different types of outputs may have different types of restrictions. (e.g. software or hardware might have one expectation, whilst data might have others).

-Universities and other institutions may have OSPOs (Open Source Policy Office) or commercialisation offices.
+Universities and other institutions may have OSPOs (Open Source Policy Office) or commercialization offices.
 Most institutes will have intellectual property counsel to help answer questions.
 Librarians are another good resource to consult when looking for advice on sharing.
 Considering these policies earlier in your research can save you time and energy down the road, which is why...

 ### Early is Better